-When a potential buyer walks into the bathroom, they want to feel like they’re in a spa.
-Even a small New York City bathroom, the right paint colors, tile, and vibe can make buyers feel relaxed.
+When potential buyers walk into the bathroom, they want to feel like they’re in a spa.
+Even in a small New York City bathroom, the right paint colors, tile, and vibe can make buyers feel relaxed.

-The bathroom is an important room because it’s a room almost all guests will use, and it’s where most people get ready for the day.
+The bathroom is essential because it’s a room almost all guests will use, and it’s where most people get ready for the day.

-The Cost vs. Value report found that just about any type of bathroom remodel will recoup about 55 percent of its value.
-So if you think you’re going to sell in a couple of years, start the remodel now so you can enjoy it, too.
+The Cost vs. Value report found that almost any bathroom remodel will recoup about 55 percent of its value.
+So if you think you’ll sell in a couple of years, start the remodel now so you can enjoy it.

 - Get rid of all products in the shower and on top of the counters.
 You don’t want an already small bathroom to seem crowded.

 - Clean out medicine cabinets.
 Just like the kitchen cabinets, buyers will open these, too.